Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

 As you can see, the *KurentoClient* is instantiated in this class as a Spring Bean.
 This bean is used to create **Kurento Media Pipelines**, which are used to add media capabilities to your applications.
-In this instantiation we see that a WebSocket is used to connect with Kurento Server, by default in the *localhost* and listening in the port 8888.
+In this instantiation we see that a WebSocket is used to connect with Kurento Media Server, by default in the *localhost* and listening in the port 8888.

 .. sourcecode:: java